yanmxa/federated-learning/README.md

 ## Thinking...

-- Running the collaborators in edge devices?
 - Deploying the federated learning in a multi-clusters environment?

   - Use the [Open Cluster Management](https://open-cluster-management.io/) to manage the FL process

-  - Distribute global model to the spoken cluster by hub control-plane
+  - Distribute the model to the spoke cluster by the hub control-plane

+  - Running the collaborators on the spoke clusters, and aggregator on the hub cluster

-  - Aggregate the local models from spoken clusters into the global model
+  - Aggregate the local models from spoke clusters into the global model

-  - Running the collaborators on the spoken clusters
+- Running the collaborators in edge devices?
 ... ...

 ## Reference